peruzzoarthur/posts/map-container-tile-layer/README.md

 With this setup, you’ll have a fully functional map displaying OpenStreetMap tiles.
 From here, you can enhance the map further by adding additional layers, markers, popups, or other React Leaflet components—topics we’ll explore in future tutorials.
 You can also experiment with different tile layer URLs to incorporate unique styles or satellite-based imagery into your application.

-For instance, in my application, [cgis](https://cgis.up.railway.app/) I implemented a feature that allows users to toggle between three distinct tile styles: dark mode, terrain, and satellite imagery.
+For instance, in my application, [cgis](https://cgis.up.railway.app/) I implemented a feature that allows users to toggle between distinct tile styles: dark mode, terrain, and satellite imagery.
+While these are the current options, more styles will be added as the project is still under construction.
 This functionality ensures the map can adapt seamlessly to various use cases, whether you're designing for night-mode environments, analyzing geographic features, or viewing high-resolution satellite imagery.

 #### Use case: `ContextMenu` with multiple `TileLayer` options